Dr. Mark McBethProfessor of Political Science

 In the 1990s, Mark primarily explored the role of environmental attitudes and economic development policy in rural communities including research on the relationship between the economic composition of a community and the communities environmental attitudes.
 Since 2000, his research has mainly focused on the role of policy narratives in the development, design, and implementation of public policy.

 Recently, NPF researchers were invited to present at an Advocacy Coalition Framework (ACF) conference in Davis, California where the NPF's compatibility both methodologically and theoretically with the ACF was explored.
-Their NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2011.
+An edited book on the NPF, The Science of Stories: Applications of the Narrative Policy Framework in Public Policy Analysis (co-edited with Jones and Shanahan) is due in December, 2014 (Palgrave) and the NPF appeared as a chapter in the third edition of Sabatier and Weible's Theories of the Policy Process.
+Additionally, NPF work regularly appears in the Policy Studies Journal with the most recent piece appearing in the journal in 2013.

 Dr. McBeth's research has expanded to include work on interest group maturation, the "fake" news and the role of YouTube in the development of public policy.
 In 2011, he was recognized as an "Outstanding Researcher" at Idaho State University.
-Please check out his complete ISU Curriculum Vitae page.
+In 2005, he was named "Distinguished Teacher" at ISU.

 - Introduction to American Government